NelsonAPenn/silksong_linux_controller_fix/README.md

 ![example get-controller-config output](./output_example.png)

+### 3. Apply the configuration

 If you are using Steam, you can copy the provided launch options string into the Steam launch options.
 If you are running Silksong directly, you will need to set the environment variable for whatever command you are using to start it.

+### 4. Share your configuration (optional)

+If your controller was not already in the known configs list and you got a configuration that worked from running the program provided, feel free to share it and I will add it to the known configs list!

+## Acknowledgements

 Many thanks to kakonema for finding the fix.
 C code implementing this provided by me.